 Publisher: Xbox Game Studios

-The world has gone to pot and there’s only one way to survive: By working together.
+The world has fallen apart, and there’s only one real way to cope: by working together.

-State of Decay 2 poses a delightful way to experience the zombie apocalypse by thrusting you into an already undead world full of communities trying to survive.
-Yours is among them, and with the persistence of hordes and special zeds, it’s going to need a little help every now and then.
-While you can go it alone and try to keep things afloat, you’re also free to call in a friend in the game’s co-op multiplayer.
+State of Decay 2 offers a thoughtful take on a zombie-ravaged world, dropping you into a landscape full of communities trying to carry on.
+Yours is among them, and between roaming groups of enemies and special infected, it’s going to need a little help.
+While you can go it alone, you’re also free to call in a friend in the game’s co-op multiplayer.

 21. Back 4 Blood